 Weapon managers maintain that too much peace technology reduces (much less attractive) weapons efforts.
 They believe that communal hopes for evenhanded prosperity will outstrip their ham-fisted methods of social control, once peace managers allocate too many resources to non-military goods and services.
 They worry that peace will soften the populace, make it less pugnacious in war—more “sophisticated, cosmopolitan and decadent” instead.
-Minimal peace technology is the only alternative to open revolt and warfare they will tolerate.
-Emphasize the word “minimal.”
+Minimal peace technology is the only alternative they will tolerate to open revolt and warfare.
+Underline the word “minimal.”

-Peace accustoms people to the quiet resolution of their differences; too much aggression disturbs them.
-Weapon mentors protest: “If we let this decadence go unchecked too long, weapon barbarians will overrun us.”
+Peace accustoms people to resolve their differences quietly; too much aggression disturbs them.
+Weapon mentors protest: “If we let this decadence go unchecked for too long, weapon barbarians will overrun us.”

-Martial poverty and hierarchical brutality are the flip sides of peaceful abundance and pacifist vulnerability.
+Martial poverty and hierarchical brutality are the flip sides of peaceful abundance and pacifistic vulnerability.